-Graduation Certificate
+Graduate Certificate

 Scroll diploma vector icon isolated on white background

-There are two senior pathways available:
+There are two certificate pathway options available:

 Certificate Pathways